milesdaudistel/notes/notes.md

 `/usr/local` everything here is for your 'local' user.
 None of it is managed by a package manager.
 You might want this for something like, I don't know, game files, photoshop, stuff like that?
 Just stuff you don't want your package manager updating and potentially breaking.

+`systemd` This is the first process when you boot your OS.
+It boots and monitors all userspace processes.

 `systemctl`
+ctl stands for control.  systemctl controls systemd, allowing you do do various things.
+>`list-unit-files` lists all the services that systemd has available to run.

 `journalctl`
+journalctl -fu api -o json | jq.
+What is this?

 #Git